markmoxon/elite-over-econet-acorn-archimedes/README.md

 make
 ```

-will produce folders called `!EliteNet` and `MakeBasic` in the `5-compiled-game-discs` folder, which contain the !EliteNet application and BBC BASIC sources as test files.
+will produce folders called `!EliteNet` and `MakeBasic` in the `5-compiled-game-discs` folder, which contain the skeleton !EliteNet application and BBC BASIC sources as text files.
 It also produces the `Max,c87` commander file, and a zip file called `EliteNet.zip` that contains everything in one archive.
 Note that these zips and folders do not contain RISC OS filetype metadata; filetypes are included as filename suffixes, so they will work with HostFS.

-To complete the build, you will need to tokenise the BASIC files, as described in the Archimedes section below.
+To complete the build, you will need to tokenise the BASIC files, as described in the [Archimedes](#archimedes) section below.

 ### Archimedes

-The build process outlined above produces a RISC OS application called `!EliteNet` in the `5-compiled-game-discs` folder, and a folder called `MakeBasic`.
-The latter contains BBC BASIC sources that need to be tokenised on an Archimedes, and it also contains a version of the EliteOverEconet module source that can be built on an Archimedes.
+The build process outlined above produces a skeleton RISC OS application folder called `!EliteNet` in the `5-compiled-game-discs` folder, and another folder called `MakeBasic`.
+The latter contains text files containing the BBC BASIC sources that need to be tokenised on an Archimedes, and it also contains a version of the EliteOverEconet module source code that can be built on an Archimedes.

 To finish building the application, do the following:

 * Copy the `!EliteNet` and `MakeBasic` folders to an Archimedes, along with the `Max,c87` commander file.
+You can either copy the files individually or use the zip file.
+The filenames are designed to be copied using HostFS, and contain the filetypes as ,xxx suffixes.

 * Open the `MakeBasic` folder in RISC OS and double-click on the `!Convert` file.
 Press any key to close the window that pops up.
 The `MakeBasic` folder will now contain the following BBC BASIC files: `!RunImage`, `WimpLib` and `EliteNetSc`.

 * Open the application folder by double-clicking on the `!EliteNet` folder while holding down Shift, and copy `!RunImage` and `WimpLib` in here.

 The !EliteNet application is now complete and can be run.
-For instructions on how to use !EliteNet, click Menu on the application and choose Help from the App. '!EliteNet' submenu.
+For instructions on how to use !EliteNet, click Menu on the application in the Filer and choose `Help` from the `App. '!EliteNet'` submenu.

 The `EliteNetSc` program contains the source for the EliteOverEconet module.
 The build process already builds the module using vasm, but the source is also provided as a BBC BASIC program that you can run on an Archimedes to produce the same module.
-Note that if you do build the module on an Archimedes, it will differ slightly from the vasm version, as vasm implements the ADRL directive differently to the macro in the BBC BASIC source code.
-The resulting module behaves identically, though.
+Note that if you do build the module on an Archimedes, the resulting binary may differ slightly from the vasm version, as vasm implements the ADRL directive differently to the macro used in the BBC BASIC source code.
+The resulting module will behave identically, though.

 ### Verifying the output